sandeepsnairms/banking-multi-agent-workshop/01_exercises/README.md

 This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
 We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.

-## Guidance

 ### Region Availability

-This template uses gpt-4o and text-embedding-3-large models which may not be available in all Azure regions.
+This template uses gpt-4.1-mini and text-embedding-3-small models which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.

 ### Costs